trojannemo/magma-rok-on/README.md

 Maintained by FujiSkunk between 2019-2024<br>
 And back to Nemo 2025-Present (as of this writing, January 28, 2025)<br>
 <br>

+⚠️ Important:

+This repository contains source code only.

+Required runtime binaries are available under Releases.

+See BUILDING.md for compile instructions.

 This was literally the tool to create Rock Band 3 songs and customs.
 With our collective improvements it continues to be the de facto tool, but now it's even better.<br>
 <br>
 If you're going to just download and compile without much or any editing to the source code, please make sure to download everything in the /bin/ and /res/ folders and put it in the appropriate folders wherever your executable is.
 These are all the dependencies, third-party tools and assets Magma expects to have access to.